gdimtsas/gedim21.github.io/_posts/2022-05-18-local-kafka-cluster.markdown

 categories: devops tutorial
 ---

+Let's check how to set up a local kafka cluster using Docker and Docker Compose.

 ## Starting the containers

 We will startup three [kafka](https://kafka.apache.org/) instances, at ports 9091, 9092 and 9093; one instance of [zookeeper](https://zookeeper.apache.org/) at port 2181; and one instance of [kafdrop](https://github.com/obsidiandynamics/kafdrop) at port 9000.